Chairman and CEO, Revolution LLC; Founder and Partner, Revolution Growth; Co-Founder, America Online; Chairman, Case Foundation

 Steve’s entrepreneurial career began in 1985 when he co-founded America Online (AOL).
-Under Steve’s leadership, AOL became the world’s largest and most valuable Internet company, driving the worldwide adoption of a medium that has transformed business and society.
-AOL was the first Internet company to go public and among the best performing stocks of the 1990s, delivering a 11,616% return to shareholders.
-At its peak, nearly half of Internet users in the United States used AOL.
+Under Steve’s leadership, AOL became the world’s largest and most valuable internet company, driving the worldwide adoption of a medium that has transformed business and society.
+AOL was the first internet company to go public and among the best performing stocks of the 1990s, delivering a 11,616% return to shareholders.
+At its peak, nearly half of internet users in the United States used AOL.
 In 2000, Steve negotiated the largest merger in business history, bringing together AOL and Time Warner in a transaction that gave AOL shareholders a majority stake in the combined company.
 To facilitate the merger, Steve agreed to step down as CEO when the merger closed.

 Steve has been a leading voice in shaping government policy on issues related to entrepreneurship, working across the aisle to advance public policies that expand access to capital and talent.
 He was instrumental in passing the JOBS (Jumpstart Our Business Startups) Act, and is active in advocating on behalf of immigration reform.

 Steve is also Chairman of the Case Foundation, which he established with his wife Jean in 1997.
 Together the Cases have invested in hundreds of organizations, initiatives and partnerships with a focus on leveraging the Internet and entrepreneurial approaches to strengthen the social sector.
 In 2010, Steve and Jean joined The Giving Pledge and publicly reaffirmed their commitment to give away the majority of their wealth to philanthropic causes.